elastic/e2e-testing/metricbeat-tests/README.md

 - **@apache**: A `@` character indicates a tag.
 And tags are used to filter the test execution.
 Tags could be placed on Features (applying the entire file), or on Scenarios (applying just to them).
 At this moment we are tagging each feature file with a tag using module's name, so that we can instrument the test runner to just run one.
 - **Feature: Blah, blah**: Description in plain English of the group of uses cases (scenarios) in this feature file.
 The feature file should contain just one.
 - **Scenario**: the name in plain English of a specific use case.
-    - If we use `doble quotes` around one or more words, that will tell Cucumber the presence of a fixed variable, with value the word/s among the double quotes.
-These variables will be the input parameters of the implementation functions in Go code.
 - **Scenario Outline**: exactly the same as above, but we are are telling Cucumber that this use case has a matrix, so it has to iterate through the **Examples** table, interpolating those values into the placeholders in the scenario.
-    - If we use `angles` around one or more words, that will tell Cucumber the presence of a dynamic variable, taken from the examples table.
 - **Given, Then, When, And, But keywords**: Their meaning is extremely important in order to understand the use case they are part of, although they have no real impact in how we use them.
+If we use `doble quotes` around one or more words, that will tell Cucumber the presence of a fixed variable, with value the word/s among the double quotes.
+These variables will be the input parameters of the implementation functions in Go code.
+If we use `angles` around one or more words, that will tell Cucumber the presence of a dynamic variable, taken from the examples table.
     - **Given**: It must tell an ocational reader what state must be in place for the use case to be valid.
     - **When**: It must tell an ocational reader what action or actions trigger the use case.
     - **Then**: It must tell an ocational reader what outcome has been generated after the use case happens.